What Does the Bible Teach About Baptism?

 Can My Children be Baptized?

 Absolutely, as long as they thoroughly understand what they are doing.
 Although the Vineyard does not impose an age restriction we do encourage parents to wait until their children are old enough to make a personal profession of faith in Jesus Christ as their Lord and Savior.
 We desire to partner with parents in preparing their children for salvation and baptism.
 To assist parents in this process, our Children's Ministry department has teaching booklets available on both topics.
-A class on baptism is also taught in the Children's Ministry department twice a year during our weekend services.

 At Vineyard, we do not baptize infants as do some denominations and traditions.
 Instead, we dedicate infants to the Lord and call parents to commit themselves to raise their children to follow Christ.
 We do this based on the model seen in scripture of infants being dedicated to the Lord: Samuel in the Old Testament (1 Sam.
 1:21-29) and Jesus in the New Testament (Luke 2:21-24).